-Top this with shredded cheese, diced avocado and serve with tortilla chips for a perfect cozy lunch or dinner and its easy enough to make on one of those busy weeknights!
+Top this flavorful soup with shredded cheese, diced avocado and serve with tortilla chips for a perfect cozy lunch or dinner and its easy enough to make on one of those busy weeknights!

 This homemade taco soup recipe uses the same taco seasoning for the beef as my Double Layer Beef Taco Cups.
 The ground beef is cooked with onion and jalapeno before being seasoned with cumin, chili powder and coriander.

-If you like tacos, then you will definitely enjoy this soup.
+If you like tacos, then you will definitely enjoy this cream cheese taco soup.
 It has all the great things your favorite taco has but it's all in a creamy soup form.
 Could it get any better?

 Why You Will Love This

 - It is cozy.
 There is something about a creamy warm bowl of soup with beans and ground beef that just feels so inviting.
-Eating this on a cold day will warm you up from the inside out!
+Eating this on a cold winter night will warm you up from the inside out!

 - Canola oil: Vegetable oil or olive oil would work just as great for this.